anywhichway/hcx/README.md

 </html>
 ```

-Finally, you can add event handlers to multiple HTML elements with a single call:
+Finally, you can add event listeners to multiple HTML elements with a single call:

 `addEventListeners(component,listeners={})` - `component` can be a function returning an `HTMLElement` or an actual `HTMLElement`.